Florida Keys National Marine Sanctuary Regulations

 Note that the text below is intended as summary only; for the full text of sanctuary regulations, see 15 CFR 922 Subpart P.

-The following activities are prohibited in the ecological reserves (ERs) and sanctuary preservation areas (SPAs) (exceptions noted):
+The following activities are prohibited in the habitat conservation areas and sanctuary preservation areas:

-- Discharging any matter except cooling water or engine exhaust
+- Discharging any matter except cooling water from vessels

 - Touching or standing on living or dead coral